DR-Theopolis/chat/README.md

 - Write messages to a file on the server.
 DONE
 - Send old messages to new user login.
 DONE
 - Video messaging.
 - Username from prompt on first login.
-NEXT
+DONE
 - Save username on client-side local storage.
+DONE
 - Cache all usernames on server side.
+DONE
 - Attach images to a message.
+NEXT
 - Have different rooms.